Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 \subsubsection{Dirichlet processes mixture models.}

 Mixing a Dirichlet Process (DP) with respect to kernels results in a countable mixture of distributions \citep{antoniak1974}.
-Consequently, it is possible to model a set of random variables $Y_1, \ldots, Y_n$ (which can be possibly absolutely continuous) using the atoms of the Dirichlet process as latent parameters $\{\theta_1, \ldots, \theta_n\}$:
+Consequently, it is possible to model a set of random variables $Y_1, \ldots, Y_n$ (which can be possibly absolutely continuous) using the atoms of the Dirichlet process as latent parameters $\{\theta_1, \ldots, \theta_n\}$.
+The model can be represented as in Equation \eqref{eq:partmod1}, with the discrete random probability measure $F$ defined by a $DP(\alpha, F_0)$ prior process.